stephyriega/DB_data_collection/README.md

 # License
 Please, use it as a template as you see more fit for it.
 Recognition for the work is appreciated and required following the MIT License.

+# Note
+This code is being powered and will be updating in the next couple weeks.